tcuc/2018-3-fall-212/lab-01/readme.md

 ### 4.1 New Interface

 You should now be staring at your brand new IDE.
 Click on `File`, then select, `New File`.
 Once you have your new file, you may start typing and wonder why there is no Syntax Highlighting.
 The way fix this is to save your file as a `.cpp` or `.cc` file.
-Save your new file now as, `hello.cc`.
+Save your new file now as, `hello.cpp`.
 We assume you know how to save files.

 ### 4.2 Typing it out